user00000001/cyano-wallet/PRIVACY.md

 <h4>Private keys and mnemonic phrases</h4>

-<p>The main functionality of our Service is to allow you to access the Ontology blockchain network and to make transactions.
+<p>The main functionality of our Service is to allow you to access the Tesra blockchain network and to make transactions.
 For that we requires you to enter your private key or mnemonic phrases used to generate the private key into the Service.</p>
 <p><b>Those data (private keys and the mnemonic phases) are never transmited from your computer and we do not collect those data.</b>

 <h4>Debug Data</h4>